tbedford/ably-promises/README.md

-# Using promise interface with Ably JS and Node clients
+# Using promise interface with Ably JavaScript and Node clients

-This repo contains some examples of using the Ably promises interface for JS and Node.
+This repo contains some examples of using the Ably promises interface with the JavaScript and Node clients.

 ## Create the client